 So, you need to formulate a strategy for effectively managing your workers and boosting productivity.

-There is nothing more refreshing to an employee than heartfelt gratitude from their superior.
-This gesture communicates appreciation for a work well done and recognizes employee value.
+There is nothing more refreshing to worker than heartfelt gratitude from their superior.
+This employee incentive communicates appreciation for a work well done and recognizes employee value.
 Let them know how much you appreciate them, and they are less likely to leave your organization out to dry.

 According to a Harvard Business Review study, appreciation letters positively impacted social workers’ motivation and well-being.
 Also, make it a point to recognize the performance publicly.
 Social media is a good platform for this.
 Posting how well an employee is doing their work on LinkedIn, for example, will energize them to do even better.